 If you have been charged or arrested for DWI in Scotch Plains then you should know your options and what penalties you are facing.
 In New Jersey, DWI charges are not criminal offenses but are actually considered motor vehicle violations.
-However, the penalties are severe and a conviction for driving while intoxicated will result in a mandatory suspension of your driver’s license, which can be up to 12 months for a first offense.
+However, the penalties are severe and a conviction for driving while intoxicated may result in a mandatory suspension of your driver’s license, the period for which can range from 4 months for a first offense to 8 years for a third or more DWI charge conviction.
 Other consequences can include installation of an interlock device, community service, drunk driving classes, thousands in surcharges and fines, and even jail time.
 An experienced DWI attorney is an invaluable resource when fighting a driving while intoxicated case.
 At Proetta & Oliver we have successfully represented hundreds of clients against DWI charges in New Jersey.
 We will aggressively defend your case while simultaneously working with the state to resolve your charges with as least exposure as possible.
 If you would like to discuss the details of your case with an experienced DWI defense lawyer, contact our office at (908) 838-0150 for a free consultation.

 DWI Arrests in Scotch Plains, New Jersey